 When you register here on our RNU4-2 map, there is a check-box to opt in to be contacted for future research opportunities.

-Yes, there will be opportunities to learn more about research opportunities at the upcoming ReNU Hope Conference.
-ReNU Syndrome United does not endorse or sponsor any specific research studies.
-In regard to research, we serve solely as a conduit to connect families with research opportunities.
+ReNU Syndrome United is proud to serve as a conduit to connect families with research opportunities.
 Participation in any study is voluntary, and individuals should carefully review all consent forms and study details before enrolling.
-Participation is at the individual's own risk.
+All participation is at the individual/family’s own risk.